 Kitchen Hutch: Fine dinnerware is meant to be displayed not stored.
 If you don't have space in your kitchen, you can put the hutch in your dining room or even an adjoining entryway or corridor.
 Like any quality piece of furniture, a kitchen hutch isn't cheap, but it will help with your kitchen storage and add to your décor.

 Additional Kitchen Cabinets: No matter how much reorganizing you do, you may simply not have enough storage space in a smaller kitchen.
 If this is the case, it's time to add more storage.
 If your cabinets don't go all the way up to the ceiling, there's your additional storage space waiting to be created.
 For odd spaces, you may need to hire a cabinet professional to build custom cabinets.
 To get that last foot or so of kitchen storage, you might also need to replace your cabinets, which can cost between $4,727 and $7,077, depending on square footage.
 Even this small amount of extra space can go a long way in stowing your kitchen items.

 Get the industry's most popular remodel!
 Click here for a customKitchen Remodel

 Opening Your Kitchen Space

-That said, adequate kitchen storage should also help open up your kitchen.
-When kitchen items aren't crammed into a few cabinets, your kitchen storage can further add to your kitchen décor.
-Open kitchen shelving can display spices, sugar and flour jars, and other traditional kitchen items.
-Wine racks, knife racks, fruit bowls, and other kitchen accents can all be proudly arranged to showcase your kitchen and your cooking skills.
-The first priority of kitchen storage is, naturally, to have a place to stow your items, but the best-designed kitchens always use storage as its own decorative element.
+When kitchen items aren't crammed into a few cabinets, kitchen storage can add to your décor.
+Open kitchen shelving can display spices, sugar and flour jars and other traditional kitchen items.
+Wine racks, knife racks, fruit bowls and other accents can all be proudly arranged to showcase your kitchen and cooking skills.
+The first priority of kitchen storage is to have a place to stow your items, but the best-designed kitchens always use storage as its own decorative element.